 Professor Ann Marie Rasmussen, 2014 mentoring award recipient.

-One of the hallmarks of excellent mentoring is the experience of shepherding students through the transition from pupil to junior colleague.
+One of the hallmarks of excellent mentoring is the experience of shepherding students through the transition from trainee to junior colleague.
 Strong mentors ensure that their students develop the composure, skills, and self-possession to enter the professional world with confidence.
 This process takes a balance of guidance, encouragement, accountability, and selflessness on the part of the mentor.
 Outstanding examples abound across all disciplinary boundaries in graduate education at Duke.
 “My papers will grow dusty on the shelves—they are already dusty on some of my shelves,” one faculty member explains, “but my legacy is the students who are going on, hopefully to the kind of wonderful career that I’ve had.
 It is my responsibility and my love to engage them in the profession.”

 “She taught me that learning to question is perhaps the most useful skill an academic can have, particularly if one wants to write in a way that’s different from the mainstream.
 Anyone who has attended a presentation with her knows to listen for her during the question and answer session; she asks excellent, thoughtful questions—not the kind that are calculated to show how smart she is, but the kind that a genuinely intelligent and a curious person wants to know.”